Last Updated on October 7, 2022

 - Its 3×7 drivetrain is unreliable and it doesn’t shift immediately.
 There’s also a chance that your chains are going to be derailed.

-Santa Cruz is a premium mountain bike brand that manufactures one of the best quality bikes in the market.
-Their bikes are reserved for the elites, or for whoever wants to experience what elite mountain biking is, along with other top brands like Nukeproof and Specialized.
+Santa Cruz is a premium mountain bike brand that manufactures one of the best quality bikes on the market.
+Their bikes are reserved for the elites or for whoever wants to experience what elite mountain biking is, along with other top brands like Nukeproof and Specialized.

 The Santa Cruz Megatower is the modern incarnation of its legendary Nomad lineup.
 This is an enduro bike that speaks of elegance and class while maintaining its capability to conquer extreme downhill trails and climb uphills fairly well.

-Its frame is made from carbon and follows the VPP suspension linkage system common among Santa Cruz bikes.
+Its frame is carbon and follows the VPP suspension linkage system common among Santa Cruz bikes.

-It comes with a Fox 36 Float fork upfront with 160 mm of travel, along with a RockShox Super Deluxe Select shock at the back.
+It comes with a Fox 36 Float fork upfront with 160 mm of travel and a RockShox Super Deluxe Select shock at the back.
 It’s powered by an SRAM GX Eagle 1×12 drivetrain and SRAM Code R brakes